whatmakeart/modeling-and-fabrication/content/modules/08-3d-printing-modeling-fabrication/8-09-final-3d-print-documentation/index.md

 - Take 2 Photos with a clean backdrop of your Final 3D Print
 - Take 2 Photos of your Final 3D Print showing its intended purpose in an environment
 - Label the photos YYYYMMDD Lastname Firstname Final 3D Print Documentation
-- Upload the Raw files as well as the edited jpgs (You will upload 4 Raw files and 4 jpgs.)
+- Upload the Raw files as well as the edited jpgs (You will upload 4 Raw files and 4 jpgs)

 ## Assignment Overview